 Kodiak is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
-With a population of 6,253 people and five constituent neighborhoods, Kodiak is the eighth largest community in Alaska.
+With a population of 5,458 people and four constituent neighborhoods, Kodiak is the 12th largest community in Alaska.

 Kodiak real estate is some of the most expensive in Alaska, although Kodiak house values don't compare to the most expensive real estate in the U.S.

-Kodiak is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Kodiak is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Kodiak in 2010 was $28,592, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
-This equates to an annual income of $114,368 for a family of four.
+The per capita income in Kodiak in 2018 was $31,635, which is lower middle income relative to Alaska, and middle income relative to the rest of the US.
+This equates to an annual income of $126,540 for a family of four.
 However, Kodiak contains both very wealthy and poor people as well.

 The most common language spoken in Kodiak is English.
 Other important languages spoken here include Tagalog and Pacific Island languages.